openSUSE/nailed/README.md

+# This project is unmaintained!
+Use at your own risk.

 ## What is nailed?

 `nailed` consists of a back-end CLI for data collection and a sinatra based web front-end for visualization of relevant development data of Products that have their bugtracker on Bugzilla and (optionally) their codebase on GitHub.